Platform screen doors: Chile

-China
+Mainland China

-All Chinese metro systems have platform screen doors installed on most of their lines.
-All stations built after the mid 2000s have some form of platform barrier.
+All metro systems in China have platform screen doors installed on most of their lines.
+All stations built after the mid-2000s have some form of platform barrier.
+Guangzhou Metro Line 2, which opened in 2002, is the first metro system in mainland China to have installed platform screen doors since its completion.
+The older Guangzhou Metro Line 1 also completed the installation of platform screen doors between 2006 and 2009.
 Only the Dalian Metro lines 3, 12, and 13, Wuhan Metro line 1 and Changchun Metro lines 3, 4, and 8 have stations without the platform screen doors on their early lines (As of 21 September 2019).
 However many are starting the process of retrofitting these lines with platform screen gates.

-In addition, many BRT systems such as the Guangzhou Bus Rapid Transit are also equipped with platform screen doors.
-Platform screen doors are also present in some tram and light rail stops such as the Xijiao Light rail, Nanjing tram and Chengdu tram, as well as some bus rapid transit stops.
+In addition, many bus rapid transit systems such as the Guangzhou Bus Rapid Transit also have stops that are equipped with platform screen doors.
+Platform screen doors are also present in some tram and light rail stops such as the Xijiao Light rail, Nanjing tram and Chengdu tram.

 Several underground high speed railway stations of the CRH network use platform screen doors set back from the platform edge.

 In addition, Fengxian District in Shanghai installed platform gates at a road crossing.

 Colombia

 Several stations on Bogota's TransMilenio bus rapid transit system use platform screen doors.
+The Ayacucho Tram in Medellin also has half-height platform doors at every station.

+Czech Republic

+Prague Metro's D line plans include platform screen doors at every station, mainly due to it being the first line to use autonomous rolling stock.
+Currently, platform screen doors are being tested on certain stations on the other lines.